houchangok/algorithm-design/src/main/resources/leetcode/No.27 - Remove Element.md

 ### 题目

-Given an array and a value, remove all instances of that value in place and return the new length.
+Given an array and a val, remove all instances of that val in place and return the new length.

 Do not allocate extra space for another array, you must do this __in place__ with constant memory.